 You will be encouraged to walk immediately following the procedure and resume normal daily activity.
 However, you should avoid strenuous physical activity for three to four days.
 Some patients experience bruising and discomfort for 3 to 10 days after the treatment.
 This is usually improved with oral pain medications and compression stockings worn following the procedure.
 Regular use of compression stockings is recommended for management of venous reflux disease.

-Endovenous laser procedures have a 97 percent success rate for venous reflux in the affected vein.
-Like any medical therapy, laser treatments have certain risks which your physician will explain to you.
+Endovenous procedures have a 97 percent success rate for venous reflux in the affected vein.
+Like any medical therapy, treatments have certain risks which your physician will explain to you.
 For most patients, this procedure will treat the cause of varicose veins, but additional therapy may be necessary.